Skip to main content

 }

-Surface the referenceCode to your end user when they initiate a SEPA transfer.
-The reference is what links the incoming wire to this specific account — without it, settlement falls back to manual reconciliation.
+Surface the referenceCode to your end user when they initiate a SEPA transfer — it’s what links the incoming wire to this account.
+Without it, settlement falls back to manual reconciliation.

 curl -X POST https://api-staging.venlyfinance.com/v1/accounts/{accountId}/fiat-to-crypto/payment-sessions \